amondnet/orc-denorm/readme.md

     orc-denorm -u YOUR_API_KEY -c COLLECTION

 This will examine every item in `COLLECTION` for fields named like `[collection]_key`, use their value to find the item they refer to, and create a new document in `denorm_COLLECTION` where those `[collection]_key` fields have been changed to include the whole item they refer to, rather than just its key.
-So, for example, this document from a `likes` collection:
+So, for example, this document from a `like` collection:

     {
         user_key: '...',